NicolasBrg/NBPresents/README.md

 #### Activate my license
 *This process is the same for single licenses as for network licenses.*
-The information used here is fictitious and will not work, it is used as an example.
+The information used here is fictituous and will not work, it is used as an example.
 For our example we will use this information:<br>
 **Server/Network Name**: ``MyAmazingServer``<br>
 **Server/Network Key**: ``AmazServQXCegs1X16``<br>